wendwarge/Fab-Academy-2018/evaluation.md

 I'm not saying I don't get frustrated sometimes.
 I know I've taught something on a number of occasions and the students show absolutely no sign of having learnt it.
 But that's why teaching and learning are two separate things.

+## Why, why, why do we have to describe and explain everything?

+Because it proves that you understood _what_ you were doing and _why_ you were doing it.
+It is not enough to say you did it, you need to say _how_ you did it.
+Having HTML in your repo is not proof that you understand what it does; explaining elements of HTML proves that you understand it and can adjust it.
+It will also help others, and yourself, in the future.
+Think about how much time you have spent looking at other people's work to understand how to do a weekly assignment - it's time to pay it back by offering your own tips and hints.
+Also, think about how often you wish that you'd made notes on something new or something you don't do very often - it's time to train yourself to do this.
+Read also the section on [Reflective Practice](reflective_practice.md)

 ## Local Evauation

 Think very carefully about how you set up a collaborative learning environment [see Teaching Ethos](teaching_ethos.md).
 It may be that it isn't possible within the culture or with the particular group of students you have.